Thomas Kovachevich

-Early Work 1960's-70’s
+Early work: 1960s and 1970s

 The small sculptures were shown in 1969 at the Detroit Institute of Arts in an exhibition curated by Sam Wagstaff.
 In 1970 an exhibition of cardboard boxes and screens made of foam core were exhibited at the Museum of Modern Art in the Penthouse Gallery, curated by Pierre Apraxine.

 At the 1972 documenta 5, curated by Harald Szeemann, the small sculptures were packed into a vintage hat box and exhibited in the Individual Mythology section of the exhibition in Kassel, Germany.
 The Hat Box traveled to the 1973 Biennale de Paris and the Musee de peinture et de Sculpture in Grenoble.
 In 1975 the curator A. James Speyer showed the sculptures in the Small Scale in Contemporary Art exhibition at the Art Institute of Chicago.

-During this time Kovachevich became colleagues with artists Thomas Shannon, Balthasar Burkhard, Markus Raetz, Richard Tuttle, Walter De Maria and James Lee Byars.
+During this time Kovachevich became colleagues with artists Thomas Shannon, Balthasar Burkhard, Markus Raetz, Richard Tuttle, Walter De Maria, James Lee Byars and Scott Burton.

 Kovachevich painted shadows in his first solo museum exhibition at the MCA Chicago in 1973, titled Rooms and Shadows.
 In 1976, paper cut-outs and gels attached to medical light boxes were exhibited in the Abstract Art in Chicago exhibition at the MCA Chicago.
 Paper wall installations realized from paper packaging tape made their debut to Kovachevich's body of work.
 The paper tape reacted in constant movement, opening and closing according to the given moisture in the air.

 Performance art made a large impact on Kovachevich's practice after developing and receiving a patent, ‘Method to effect a continuous movement of a fibrous material,’ fueled by the power of evaporation.
 Kovachevich coined the term "K - Motion", meaning constant motion.
 With water, paper and a fabric, the movement of cut paper shapes acted out a "story."
 As the costume, set and lighting designer, Kovachevich also considered himself an observer like the audience.
 In 1977 Kovachevich developed a book and table top theater, K - Motion: Paper Comes Alive with an introduction by Peter Schjeldahl.